okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 Create a [JSON Web Key](https://www.rfc-editor.org/rfc/rfc7517) (JWK) for use with DPoP.
 A JWK is a cryptographic key or key pair expressed in JSON format.
 You use the generated public and private key to sign the JSON Web Token (JWT) for use with DPoP in the next section.

-> **Note:** The JWK that is used for DPoP authentication is separate from the JWK used for client authentication.
+> **Note:** The JWK that's used for DPoP authentication is separate from the JWK used for client authentication.

 Use your internal instance of a key pair generator to generate the public/private key pair for use with DPoP in a production org.
 See this [key pair generator](https://github.com/mitreid-connect/mkjwk.org) for an example.

 > **Note:** Use only asymmetric keys with DPoP.
 See [Asymmetric Encryption: Definition, Architecture, Usage](https://www.okta.com/identity-101/asymmetric-encryption/).

-For testing purposes only, you can use the [simple JWK generator](https://mkjwk.org/) to generate a key pair.
+For testing purposes only, you can use this [simple JWK generator](https://mkjwk.org/) to generate a key pair.
 Follow these steps if you use the simple JWK generator:

 1. Select the following and then click **Generate**.